1-Year Online Doctoral Programs

 Number of credits: 60

-Another way to expedite your graduate school experience is to pursue your doctoral degree at the same school where you earned your master’s degree.
-Typically, there’s overlap between the two graduate curricula, and you can often receive credit for courses you’ve already completed.
-You can think about it as earning a type of “dual credit” for some classes.
-Also, when pursuing a doctorate at the same school where you did your master’s, there probably will be zero issues with transferring credits.
-The programs below show how two-year doctorate degrees are possible by applying existing graduate credits.
+If you wish to fast-track your graduate school journey, one option is to pursue your doctoral degree at the same institution where you obtained your master’s degree.
+Generally, there is some overlap between the two graduate curricula, and you can often receive credit for courses you have already completed.
+In a way, it is like earning “dual credit” for certain classes.
+Furthermore, if you pursue a doctorate at the same school where you completed your master’s degree, there will likely be no difficulties with transferring credits.
+The following programs demonstrate how you can complete a two-year doctorate degree by utilizing existing graduate credits.

 Doctor of Philosophy in Counselor Education and Supervision